usdoj-crt/beta-ada/_pages/_topics/emergency-planning.md

 Emergency management is wide-ranging.
 Some examples of these programs, which are addressed below, include:
-- Emergency alerts
+- emergency alerts;
-- Community evacuation and transportation
+- community evacuation and transportation; and
-- Emergency shelter programs
+- emergency shelter programs.

 State/local governments must ensure their emergency management programs follow the [Americans with Disabilities Act (ADA)]( {{'/topics/intro-to-ada'| relative_url}}), which prohibits discrimination against people